 1975-76 Calbee: The Basics

 The set is numbered #1 to #1436.
-Cards #1 to #324 were issued in 1975 while from #325 up they were issued in 1976, hence the confusing "1975-76" moniker.
-This confusion is compounded by Sports Card Magazine, which lists the 1975 and 1976 cards separately despite obviously being part of the same set, a convention I reject since it makes zero sense.
+Cards #1 to #324 were issued in 1975 while from #325 to 1328 they were issued in 1976 and from 1329 to the end they were issued in 1977 hence the confusing "1975-76-77" moniker.
+This confusion is compounded by Sports Card Magazine, which lists the 1975 and 1976 cards separately despite obviously being part of the same set and not even mentioning the cards from 1977 at all, a convention I reject since it makes zero sense.

 The set is basically broken down into series, each of which has some sort of topical theme.
 The first series for example features scenes from the all star game.
 For this reason there aren't really any regular player cards in the set, though most cards do feature a single player on them.
 Some players are featured on numerous cards - Sadaharu Oh even has an entire series (#789 - 824) devoted just to himself (in honor of his 700th home run), and additional cards in most of the other series as well.

 There are four series within the set that are more difficult to find than the rest.
 They are:

 #37-#72 - These cards, featuring Dragons players, were only distributed in Nagoya and are extremely rare.
 Three of these cards feature Hall of Famer Senichi Hoshino (45, 57 and 69) which are among the highest value cards in the set.

 #145-180 - These cards, featuring Hiroshima Carp players, were only distributed in Hiroshima and are also extremely rare.
 Hall of Famers Sachio Kinugasa and Koji Yamamoto have cards in this series, but the most expensive (for some reason) are #157 and 174 which feature....(drumroll)....Hiroshima Municipal Stadium!